Amongalen/PoeAssetsExporter/README.md

  * A directory tree with 2d item images in png format.

 ## Requirements
- * https://github.com/Amongalen/PoE-Asset-Updater/releases/tag/v1.0.0 (credits to WhiteFang5) - a tool used to extract data about item ids, names and assets assigned to them.
+ * https://github.com/Amongalen/PoE-Asset-Updater/releases/tag/v1.0.0 (credits to [WhiteFang5](https://github.com/WhiteFang5/PoE-Asset-Updater)) - a tool used to extract data about item ids, names and assets assigned to them (slightly modified version on my fork).
  * https://github.com/aianlinb/LibBundle - a tool used to export files bundles in a Bundle (basicly unzipping).
  * https://imagemagick.org/ - used to convert .dds images to .png format.